Nytra/NeosFlexibleContactsSort/README.md

 a contact is in a world you can just join.

 0. Neos Bot
-1. Unread messages
+1. Unread messages and pinned contacts
 2. Incoming Friend Requests
-3. Ties broken by online status
+3. Online status
    1. Online Friends
    2. Away Friends
    3. Busy Friends